astronomer/docs/astro/deploy-github-integration.md

 title: 'Deploy code with the Astro GitHub integration'
 sidebar_label: 'Deploy code with GitHub'
 id: deploy-github-integration
-description: Learn how to automatically deploy Apache Airflow code to Astro from GitHub with a built-in integration.
+description: Learn how to automatically deploy Apache Airflow® code to Astro from GitHub with a built-in integration.
 ---

 import HostedBadge from '@site/src/components/HostedBadge';